-Though most cruise lines do not permit topless sunbathing, a few European lines, such as Germany’s Hapag Lloyd’s Europa, offer designated nude-sunbathing decks.
-It’s like a nude beach—but in the middle of the ocean.
+Though most cruise lines do not permit topless sunbathing, a few European ships, such as Hapag Lloyd's Europa, offer designated decks to do so.
+Think of it like a nude beach—but in the middle of the ocean.

 More cruises depart from Florida than any other state.

 While the city of Miami has been recognized as "the cruising capital of the world," the state of Florida boasts four other ports in Fort Lauderdale, Jacksonville, Tampa, and Port Canaveral.
 That's more ports than any other state!

 Cruise cabins are constructed away from the ship.

 In order for there to be ample room for their construction, cruise ship staterooms are built in an off-site facility and then transported to the shipyard and added to the ship later.
 In fact, more often than not, both the ship and the cabins are built by separate companies, according to gCaptain.